 In this tutorial, you will learn how to run a shell script in Ubuntu using the native command line terminal.
 If you’ve recently taken up the art of Bash scripting or you’re just trying to figure out how to run a Linux-based shell script you found on the Internet, this walkthrough is for you.
+Oh, and this will also work for essentially any other Linux OS including Debian, Fedora, Mint, Arch Linux, MX Linux, and so on.

 What are shell scripts, exactly?